Temperature checks, empty terraces as Union host Bayern - France 24

 Berlin (AFP)

-Union Berlin could normally expect their Alten Foersterei ground to be packed for the visit of defending Bundesliga champions Bayern Munich, yet the terraces stood empty on Sunday.
+Union Berlin could normally expect their Alten Foersterei ground to be packed for the visit of defending Bundesliga champions Bayern Munich, yet the terraces stood empty for Sunday's 2-0 home defeat.

-The Bundesliga returned this weekend after a two-month hiatus due to the coronavirus, but the league's strict hygiene guidelines mean matches played behind locked doors.
+The Bundesliga returned this weekend after a two-month hiatus due to the coronavirus, but the league's strict hygiene guidelines meant matches were played behind locked doors.

-Bayern arrived in Berlin holding a slender one-point lead at the top of the table after second-placed Borussia Dortmund hammered Schalke 4-0 on Saturday, also in a near-empty stadium with players calls echoing around the ground.
+Bayern restablished their four-point lead at the top of the table with goals by Robert Lewandowski and Benjamin Pavard.

-With their passionate home fans behind them, Union have twice shocked the previous league leaders this season.
+With their passionate home fans behind them, Union had twice shocked the previous league leaders this season.

 A packed house saw the east Berlin minnows stun Borussia Dortmund 3-1 in August and then turned over Borussia Moenchengladbach with a shock 2-0 win three months later.